gabriel-dears/user_service/README.md

 - gRPC TLS errors: ensure cert files exist under user_service/src/main/resources/tls and env vars point to the correct classpath locations.
 - DB connection failures: confirm user-service-db container is healthy and env vars are correct (see .env).
 - 401/403 on REST: verify JWT token and roles; /user/** requires ADMIN.
-- Swagger not loading: check that the service is on http://localhost:8081 and that springdoc is included.

 ## Project paths and references